donovanxie/Sonar-Distance-Warning-System-With-GPIO-Controlled-PmodSSD/README.md

-# Purly GPIO Controlled ZYBO Z7-20 Sonar Distance Warning System
+# GPIO Block Controlled ZYBO Z7-20 Sonar Distance Warning System
-This project is basicly a different version of [ZYBO Z7-20 Sonar Distance Warning System](https://github.com/donovanxie/ZYBO-Z7-20-Sonar-Distance-Warning-System)
+This project is basically a different version of [ZYBO Z7-20 Sonar Distance Warning System](https://github.com/donovanxie/ZYBO-Z7-20-Sonar-Distance-Warning-System)
-This version did not use a SystermVerilog module to drive the PmodSSD, instead, it uses a customized GPIO block to manage the logic and communication between other components.
+This version did not use a SystermVerilog module to drive the PmodSSD.
+Instead, it uses a customized GPIO block to manage the logic and communication between other components.
 <p align="center">
   <a href="https://www.youtube.com/shorts/ijbolxgYGHc">
 <img src="https://img.youtube.com/vi/ijbolxgYGHc/0.jpg" alt="YouTube Shorts Video" width="500">